-- We have professional graphic designers working on our covers and print layouts.
-Graphic art comes from a variety of sources including original designs and composite works.
+- Authors are included in the design process.
+We have professional graphic designers working on our covers and print layouts.
+Graphic art comes from a variety of sources, including original designs and composite works.
 It all depends on the look we are after.
-Authors are included in the design process.

-Why does the BYCT catalog appears to only contain a handful of titles?
+Why does The Mormon Bookstore catalog appear to only contain a handful of titles?

 - This does not constitute any kind of track record.
-BYCT Publishing is a relatively young company.
-We were formed in January 2013.
+BYCT Publishing, along with The Mormon Bookstore is a relatively young company.
+We were formed in January 2014.
 That is not a secret.
 The formation of this company is based on the experience of the key players and those backing the company.
 This experience spans decades of writing, editing, graphics, sales and marketing both in the field of books, newspapers, magazines, as well as digital formats.
 With our recent acquisition of new titles, expect to see the number of books increase rapidly.
 Many of our titles are series titles which are very popular with readers.

 Wouldn’t it make more sense to get a mainstream publisher?

 - Absolutely.
 We believe our company may be your #2 option for publishing available.
 The likelihood of you getting a mainstream publisher as a new author is slim.
 I won’t depress you how slim, but here is a quote from a best-selling author, Ian Irvine, who wrote: “Lesson 1: Got expectations?
 Lower them.
 Feel free to write the most beautiful, thought-provoking words in the English language.
 The public will feel equally free to ignore them.
 Here’s the sad truth: most people who write a book will never get it published, half the writers who are published won’t see a second book in print, and most books published are never reprinted.
 What’s more, half the titles in any given bookshop won’t sell a single copy there, and most published writers won’t earn anything from their book apart from the advance.”
 Read the whole article – it answers a lot of questions http://www.ian-irvine.com/publishing.html